My own ActiveMQ Artemis Cheat Sheet

 Enjoy it !!!

-- Set of live brokers with network journal replication (Symmetric Cluster)
+- Set of live brokers with network journal replication (Symmetric Cluster and High Availability)

-- Set of backup brokers as backup for the live brokers (Failover)
+- Set of backup brokers for the live brokers (Failover)

 This diagram shows us this topology:

-- Set of live brokers with journal shared (Symmetric Cluster)
+- Set of live brokers with a shared journal (Symmetric Cluster and High Availability)

-- Set of backup brokers as backup for the live brokers (Failover)
+- Set of backup brokers for the live brokers (Failover)

 This diagram shows us this topology: